Agricultural/Horticultural Field Representative

 - have good planning, organisational and problem-solving skills

 - merchandise sales for a retail servicing company

-Agricultural field representatives need to be fit and healthy, as they may need to walk around farms and inspect machinery, fields and livestock.
-Some lifting may also be involved if delivering products.
+Agricultural/horticultural field representatives need to be fit and healthy, as they may walk around farms for inspections.

 Find out more about training